DSOTM-RSA/balloon-of-the-mind/methods/azure/securing-sql-databases.md

 START IP > [start ip]
 END IP > [end ip]

-Notes: This method is useful but requires either static IPs or a deffined IP range.
+Notes: This method is useful but requires either static IPs or a defined IP range.
-Dynamic IPs that update may lose their connectivity, Virtual network rules are beneficial in these cases.
+Dynamic IPs that update may lose their connectivity, Virtual Network rules are beneficial in these cases.

-4. Using a server-level virtual network rule
+**4. Restrict access using a server-level virtual network rule**

 Firewalls and virtual networks \
 Virtual networks \